 Dental Hygienist Schools

 Dental hygienists provide preventive therapy to promote oral health, examine patients for signs of disease, and teach them to manage their oral hygiene.
-In addition to completing a dental hygiene program at an ADA-accredited school, aspiring dental hygienists must pass state exams on how to provide dental hygiene and education to patients and, in most states, must pass the National Board Dental Hygiene Examination.
-Upon receiving their license, hygienists become Registered Dental Hygienists (RDH) and qualify to enter this high-growth occupation.
+In addition to completing a dental hygiene program at an ADA-accredited school, aspiring dental hygienists must pass state exams on providing dental hygiene and education to patients and, in most states, pass the National Board Dental Hygiene Examination.
+Upon receiving their license, hygienists become Registered Dental Hygienists (RDH) and qualify for this high-growth occupation.

 While a dentist supervises most dental hygienists, many dental hygienists are pivoting into dental therapist roles by providing preventative and restorative dental procedures in underserved areas.
 Also known as “direct access care,” this work aims to increase healthcare access to rural and low-income areas that may not have enough dentists to serve the needs of specific populations.
 The dental therapist movement has full support from the American Dental Hygienists Association (ADHA) to expand professional autonomy and provide basic healthcare needs for vulnerable communities.